This story by NASBTT Executive Director Emma Hollis in Tes on 30th December 2018.

 The “Strengthening QTS and improving career progression for teachers” consultation commitments will potentially revolutionise the early career support offered to teachers, and help to make the profession attractive once more.
 But we must not let the current political instability disrupt the transformative plans for an entitlement to professional development for all early career teachers through the early career framework (ECF).

 2. Formalising high-quality mentoring

 Mentoring is crucial to making the ECF work.
-In a ‘bluesky’ world, every school would have a lead teacher educator in the same way as we have a SENDCo and a Safeguarding Lead.
-This would be a position on a par with those two roles and would be rewarded and valued as such.
-The role would not heap all responsibility for mentoring on to that one person’s shoulders but in the same way as a safeguarding lead would, their remit would be to educate the entire staff on mentorship and its importance.
+In a “blue sky” world, every school would have a lead teacher educator in the same way as we have a special educational needs and disabilities coordinator and a safeguarding lead.
+This would be a position on a par with those two roles, and would be rewarded and valued as such.
+The role would not heap all responsibility for mentoring onto that one person’s shoulders, but in the same way as a safeguarding lead would, their remit would be to educate the entire staff on mentorship and its importance.
 The development of early career staff should be everyone’s responsibility, not simply that of their named mentor.